-- Children under the age of two have a separate base room and are cared for in small intimate groups.
-We ensure that younger children have opportunities to have contact with older children whilst at nursery - At least half of the staff team caring for children under the age of two will have undertaken specific training for working with babies - Care is taken to ensure that babies and toddlers do not have access to activities containing small pieces, which may be swallowed or otherwise injure the child - The environment and equipment are checked daily before the children access the area.
-This includes checking the stability of cots and areas around, low/highchairs and ensuring restraints on these, pushchairs and prams are intact and working - All doors are fitted with viewing panels and door finger-guards to ensure the safety of children - Outdoor shoes are removed or covered when entering the baby and toddler area(s).
-Staff remind parents and visitors to adhere to this procedure - Babies and toddlers have their nappies changed according to their individual needs and requirements by their key person wherever possible - Information will be shared between parents and the key person about nappy changing and toilet training in a way that suits the child - Potties are washed and disinfected after every use.
-Changing mats are wiped with anti-bacterial cleanser before and after every nappy change - Each baby must have his/her own bedding which is washed at least weekly and when necessary - Cot mattresses meet safety standards - Children under two years are not be given pillows, cot bumpers or any soft furnishings in order to prevent risk of suffocation - We follow all cot death prevention/safety guidelines and advise parents of this information.
+- Each baby must have his/her own bedding which is washed at least weekly and when necessary, we will take into account any allergies and irritation to soap powders - Cot mattresses meet safety standards - Children under two years are not be given pillows, cot bumpers or any soft furnishings in order to prevent risk of suffocation - We follow all cot death prevention/safety guidelines and advise parents of this information.
 Babies are always laid to sleep on their back, with their feet touching the foot of the cot - Sheets or thin blankets will come no higher than the baby's shoulders, to prevent them wriggling under the covers.
-We make sure the covers are securely tucked in so they cannot slip over the baby's head - Children's individual sleeping bags may be used in consultation with parents.
-These are washed at least weekly and when necessary - Cots are checked before use to ensure no items are within reach i.e. hanging over or beside the cot (e.g. fly nets, cables, cord blinds) - All low/highchairs used for feeding are fitted with restraints and these are used at all times.
-Children are never left unattended in high chairs.
-Restraints are removed and washed weekly or as needed - No child is ever left unattended during nappy changing time
+We make sure the covers are securely tucked in so they cannot slip over the baby's head - Only sheets and blankets that are of good condition will be used, any loose threads will be removed. - Children's individual sleeping bags may be used in consultation with parents.
+These are washed at least weekly and when necessary - Cots are checked before use to ensure no items are within reach i.e. hanging over or beside the cot (e.g. fly nets, cables, cord blinds) - Babies sleeping outside have cat/fly nets over their prams and prams must lie flat so children are supported - Sleeping children are supervised at all times - Checks on sleeping babies are completed every 10 minutes.
+This may increase to five minutes for younger babies and or new babies.
+Checks are documented with the time and staff initials on the sleep check form.